Psychiatry

 - Ensures you receive proper follow-up care.
 Unlike a cold or flu, which can resolve after a single doctor visit, mental health conditions require more lengthy treatment and symptom monitoring.

-- Improves treatment outcomes; interacting with your provider regularly makes you more likely to continue taking your medication.
+- Improves treatment outcomes.
+Regular interaction with your provider makes you more likely to continue taking your medication.
 Having a stable medication routine will also free up time during sessions to discuss other concerns you may have.

 Benefits of Mental Health Medication